How to Up-Cycle a 1960's Cork Board

 I began by taping-off the cork with Frog Tape.
 Frog tape is the best tape I know for keeping paint from leaking under the edges.

-I wanted to keep the cork the natural color and painting it might yellow the paint.
 I could use a spray sealer on the cork and then paint it but I didn't want to make the cork too hard.

 I wiped down the wood before I painted it with Krud Kutter that cleans old wood well then used Fusion Mineral Paint in Raw Silk to paint the wood.

-One of my very favorite stencils is one of a bee.
-You can find it by clicking on this affiliate link.
 The bee was the perfect stencil for this project and his little bee belly fit perfectly around the hole in the wood!

 The only thing left to do was to use a sanding block to distress the edges of this cute little cork board.